Uberspace/manual/source/web-backends.rst

 default backend
 ===============

-In the default configuration the default backend is :ref:`Apache <docroot>`:
+In the default configuration the default backend is :doc:`Apache <web-documentroot>`:

 .. code-block:: console